Basshou/ahk-scripts/README.md

 Ctrl+Spacebar will make the currently active window stay on top.<br>

-## SnapWin

-win+left arrow = current active window snap left<br>
-win+right arrow = current active window snap right<br>
-win+up arrow = maximise current active window<br>
-Note: This behaviour is present in Windows, but it seems to be a bit janky, which is why I'm using this script.<br>

 ## TaskbarVolume

 Scroll up or down on the taskbar in order to increase and decrease global volume.<br>